StuartHadfield/curriculum-vitae/Curriculum Vitae.md

 	- An experiment in IoT written in Javascript, whereby a simple HTML5 Mandala-drawing canvas was provided, input from the user was published to an AWS topic, and then read by a Raspberry Pi, which controlled n-Spheros.
 The end goal is to do long-exposure/time-lapse aerial photography of the n-spheros developing a mandala that mimics the one the user drew.

 ##### Additional:

-I'm big into hiking, surfing and Roark! these are things that are pretty much a staple if you live in Cape Town, and play a lot of golf.
+I'm big into hiking, surfing and Roark, these are things that are pretty much a staple if you live in Cape Town, and play a lot of golf.
 It helps me get used to managing frustration!

 - **Misc Certifications:**
 	- PADI Certified Advanced Diver, RSM Gr3 Drums, VW Driving Academy High Performance and Defensive Driving Certifications, Shakers IBT Certification